 Grind Chamber

 The grind chamber is where the food goes to be ground up, then disposed of.
-Check the capacity of the ground chamber — this should be measured in ounces.
+Check the capacity of the grind chamber — this should be measured in ounces.
 Some go all the way up to 40 ounces of food, but smaller and regular chambers can carry anywhere from 26 ounces upwards (2).

 No matter what your capacity is, never exceed this as you could damage your garbage disposal.